 Cost To Build A Barn, Shed or Playhouse

-Even if you are happy with your current home, you might be curious about building a separate outbuilding on your property.
+Even if you're happy with your current home, you might be curious about building a separate outbuilding on your property.
 This building could give you the space you need to store extra household items, or you could use it to create a play area for the kids.
-An outbuilding can even serve as a barn where animals reside during colder winter months.
 Whatever your need, the costs of an outbuilding will almost certainly be a factor.
-If you want to build a barn shed or playhouse, use this guide for a clearer picture on associated expenses.
+If you want to build a barn, shed or playhouse, use this guide for a clearer picture on associated expenses.

 National Build a Barn, Shed or Playhouse Costs

 Cost data is based on actual project costs as reported by ImproveNet members.

 We are still gathering data for this location.Try changing location below or

 choose another project

 Average reported costbased on 295 cost profiles

 - Homeowners visit ImproveNet.com to find a top-rated pro to complete their home improvement project or repair.

 - Once their projects are completed, the members log in to their accounts and complete a short cost survey.